When is Mardi Gras in 2017? Please see the chart below.

 Why is Mardi Gras celebrated?
 Why is Mardi Gras also called Shrove Tuesday?
-Read what the Almanac has to say, then visit the great sites below to learn more!
+Read what The Old Farmer’s Almanac has to say, then visit the great sites below to learn more!

 I think that I may say that an American has not seen the United States until he has seen Mardi Gras in New Orleans.